ra312/bitrecs-subnet/README.md

 This subnet is dedicated to maximizing these 3 goals for online merchants using existing store data and traffic (onsite).

 ## Problem
 Global e-commerce is a ~20T market with a 15% CAGR.
-A large portion of online sales are attributed directly to onsite recommendations (e.g customers who bought x also bought y, bundled products, last minute checkout items etc).
-Famously Amazon attributes 30% of their total online sales to their proprietary recommendation engine.
+A large portion of online sales are directly attributed to onsite recommendations (e.g customers who bought x also bought y, bundled products, last minute checkout items etc).
+Famously, Amazon attributes <a href="https://www.perplexity.ai/search/how-much-does-amazon-product-r-ccxRVV5OReGL_12_QzBGzQ" target="_blank">35% of their total online sales</a> to their proprietary recommendation engine.
 Unfortunately this engine is out of reach for most online retailers who are operating on smaller platforms (e.g Shopify, Woocommerce etc) which have their own recommendation solutions and widgets, often using older rules-based technology.

 This problem is a subset of the much larger General Recommendation space which powers most of the Internet today (think Netflix movie recommendations, TikTok reels, Google search suggestions, etc)